activenode/react-use-focus-trap/README.md

 # React Focus Trap (`react-use-focus-trap`)

 An extremely helpful React Hook to trap the focusable elements.
+The underlying Guideline: https://www.w3.org/TR/wai-aria-practices-1.1/examples/dialog-modal/dialog.html

 _Improvement or feedback of any kind is **always** appreciated!_